University of Iowa Health Care

 - Consultative relationships between faculty, staff, and trainees, and industry may provide valuable avenues to speed development and dissemination of innovations.

 - All consulting arrangements with industry (including, but not limited to, scientific advisory boards, data safety monitoring boards, other advisory/scientific boards, and product evaluation/development) must be accompanied by a time-limited contract or letter of invitation/agreement that outlines specific deliverables, tasks, responsibilities, and compensation that is consistent with the expertise provided.
-More information can be obtained in this document: UI Health Care Consulting Agreement Requirements.
+More information can be obtained in this document: issues the COI Office reviews in an agreement.

 - Prior to executing a consulting contract (including contract renewals and amendments) and engaging in consulting activity, the faculty/staff member or trainee must submit the agreement to his/her DEO or manager/supervisor, as applicable, for approval of the consulting activity (faculty members who are the DEO should submit the contract to the Dean of the CCOM for approval of the activity).
 When the DEO or manager/supervisor has approved the activity, the contract must be submitted to the VPMA/COI Office for review and approval.